 - Class I directors are Messrs.
-Goettner and Stang and their terms will expire at the annual meeting of stockholders to be held in 2019; - Class II directors are Ms. Butenhoff and Mr. Mann and their terms will expire at the annual meeting of stockholders to be held in 2020; and - Class III directors are Messrs.
-Galligan and Pearce, and Ms. Davis and their current terms will expire at the Annual Meeting, and they are standing for election at this annual meeting for terms that will expire at the annual meeting of stockholders to be held in 2021.
+Goettner and Stang, and their current terms will expire at the Annual Meeting, and they are standing for election at this annual meeting for terms that will expire at the annual meeting of stockholders to be held in 2022: - · Class II directors are Ms. Butenhoff and Mr. Mann, and their terms will expire at the annual meeting of stockholders to be held in 2020; and - Class III directors are Messrs.
+Galligan and Pearce, and Ms. Davis and their terms will expire at the annual meeting of stockholders to be held in 2021.